Ste-Mich/Bohemia_Jumper/README.md

 You can do anything you want with this code, I don't care.
 (of course, as long as it doesn't violate the licenses)

-again A big thanks to both GDQuest and the Godot devs
+Again a big thanks to both GDQuest and the Godot devs.
 	- GDQuest (https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ)
 	- Godot (https://godotengine.org/)